SharePoint/sp-dev-docs/docs/embedded/concepts/fluid.md

 1. **SharePoint Embedded Application**: Ensure that you register your application in [Microsoft Entra ID](https://entra.microsoft.com/).
 If you don't have a SharePoint Embedded application, refer to the [earlier section](#get-started-with-sharepoint-embedded).
 1. **Application (Client) ID**: Obtain the `ClientID` for your SharePoint Embedded Application.
 1. **Container Type Information**:
-   - Identify the `ContainerTypeId` associated with your app’s Container Type.
+   - Identify the `ContainerTypeId` associated with your app’s container type.
 1. **Containers**:
-   - Make sure you have *at least* one Container created of the same Container Type linked to your SharePoint Embedded Application.
+   - Make sure you have *at least* one container created of the same container type linked to your SharePoint Embedded Application.

 ## Get started with Fluid

 ### Access App information

-You need the `ClientID` from your application and the `ContainerTypeId` associated with the Containers created on that application.
+You need the `ClientID` from your application and the `ContainerTypeId` associated with the containers created on that application.

 The `ClientID` is essential for acquiring the correct access tokens when working with Fluid Framework and documents.
-The `ContainerTypeId` is necessary for accessing Containers associated with your SharePoint Embedded application.
+The `ContainerTypeId` is necessary for accessing containers associated with your SharePoint Embedded application.

 If you used the [Visual Studio Code Extension](../getting-started/spembedded-for-vscode.md), you can [export](/sharepoint/dev/embedded/getting-started/spembedded-for-vscode#export-postman-environment) your Postman Environment to easily view your both your `ContainerTypeId` and `ClientID`.